Fourteenth Sunday in Ordinary Time, Year A

 Reflect, today, upon how deep and sustaining your faith is.
 Do you know and love God even when things are hard and when He seems far away?
 Those moments, more than any, are the moments when your personal faith and conversion can grow the strongest.

-Lord, help my faith in You and my love of You to be deep, stable and strong.
+My miraculous Lord, help my faith in You and my love of You to be deep, stable and strong.
 Help me to rely upon that faith more than upon any external “miracles” or feelings.
 Help me to love You first and foremost out of a pure love for You.
 Jesus, I trust in You.

 The Cost of the Gospel